Hand-held Calculators

 The first under-$100

-[under-£40 Sterling] electronic calculator is on the way-and its all-U.S. made.
+[under-£40 GBP] electronic calculator is on the way-and its all-U.S. made.
 Ragen Precision Industries of North Arlington, N.J., will ship in early January the shirt-pocket-sized device.
 Designed with two C/MOS logic chips and an eight-digit liquid crystal display, it's a four-function device with floating decimal point.
 Ragen builds both the electronics and display.

 Ragen has an order from Alexander's, a New York Department store chain, for 20,000 calculators with an option for 20,000 more.